English Rhetoric and Composition (PhD)

 6. A critical writing sample of at least 15 pages.
 This writing sample should demonstrate your skills in critical thinking and analytical writing.
 For example, this can be a substantial analysis paper or research paper written for an (under)graduate course, a chapter from a Bachelor/Honors/Master thesis, or a published journal article.

-7. A teaching statement (1-2 pages) describing how you would approach teaching in general and teaching writing in particular.
-If you have experience as a teaching or tutor, describe your teaching philosophy and provide some specific examples of how you turn that philosophy into practice in the classroom or writing center.
+7. To apply for a Graduate Assistantship: A teaching statement (1-2 pages) describing how you would approach teaching in general and teaching writing in particular.
+If you have experience as a teacher or tutor, describe your teaching philosophy and provide some specific examples of how you turn that philosophy into practice in the classroom or writing center.
 What are the most important concepts and skills you think student writers need to learn?
 If you do not have experience as a teacher or tutor, describe what, as a student, you have found effective in your best teachers.
 What approaches to teaching and what personal qualities did you value in their work?
 Describe how you would approach teaching based on what you have experienced.
 What are the most important concepts and skills you think student writers need to learn?

 8. For international applicants: Official reports of the TOEFL, IELTS, or Duolingo examination demonstrating English language proficiency.
 All applicants for whom English is a second language must also submit one of the following: official TOEFL scores (213 or higher on the computer based test, 550 or higher on the paper based test, or 80 or higher on the internet-based test); official reports of the TOEFL, IELTS scores with at least a 6.5 overall band score from the academic module exam; or official Duolingo scores of 105 or higher.
 Only official Duolingo tests with subscores are accepted.
 Applicants holding a bachelor's or advanced degree from an accredited U.S. institution may be exempt from the English proficiency requirement.